syncfusion-content/windowsforms-docs/WindowsForms/Grid/Enhanced-Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img40.png)

-### Changing the color of the link while mouse hover
+### Changing the color of the link while mouse hovering
 It is possible to change the color of the link while mouse hover by using of the [ActiveLinkColor](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.LinkLabelCellRenderer~ActiveLinkColor.html) property.
 This property can be accessed from the [LinkLabelCellRenderer](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.LinkLabelCellRenderer.html) class.

 {% tabs %}